In both ancient and recent times, the Kaelepulu estuary supported fishing and harvesting for local communities.

 Tilapia (Oreochromis niloticus)

 Several species of tilapia were introduced to Hawaii to control aquatic vegetation and as baitfish.
 They failed on both accounts, but have successfully interbred and spread to virtually every brackish water, and many freshwater habitats in Hawaii.
 Tilapia are the most abundant fish species in Kaelepulu.
 They are omnivores, capable of growing even by filtering plankton from the water, but also voracious predators of invertebrates and smaller fish.
 They do not grow large or fat in the estuary because they divert most of their energy to reproduction.
 Tilapia can survive low oxygen conditions that are fatal to other species by breathing from the surface film of water.
-Often in the mornings when oxygen levels are at their lowest, thousands of tilapia can be seen sucking water from the surface of the water.
+Often in the mornings when oxygen levels are at their lowest, thousands of tilapia can be seen sucking air from the surface of the water.

 An interactive aerial view of the wetland showing the waterways.
 You can navigate with your mouse or with the control buttons at the bottom.
 The button on the right will show the photo full-screen.